Science Course Descriptions

 0335 Environmental Science

-Description: Environmental Science will lead students to a better understanding of the environmental issues facing our world today.
+Description: Environmental Science, a laborative-based course, will guide students toward a better understanding of the environmental issues facing our world today.
 Through participation in labs, group activities, and discussions, students will be able to analyze the impact humans have on the environment and develop environmental citizenry.

 Major Topics or Themes: (additional topics may be covered)